 Teaching Perspectives Using Artifacts: An IDM

-This inquiry focuses on examining various artifacts from the Holocaust Memorial Center’s collection to explore how different perspectives of the Holocaust can be told through artifacts.
+This inquiry focuses on examining various artifacts from The Holocaust Center’s collection to explore how different perspectives of the Holocaust can be told through artifacts.

 The Art & Writing Competition

 The program seeks to educate students about the Holocaust, engage them through Anne Frank and Elie Wiesel’s profound stories, and empower them to move from thought to action using creative expression.

 To support Michigan educators fulfillment of the Holocaust and genocide mandate, we deliver training programs across the state to amplify teachers’ skills and resource repository.